Reimagining Wedding Posing: Presence vs Performance

 -Hire a photographer who isn’t obsessed with posing trends and presets, and who leans into a more natural editing style that will last the test of time.

--Hire a photographer who takes the time to get to know you before you book them, and who pays attention to details and emotions.
+-Hire a photographer who takes the time to get to know you before you book, and who pays attention to details and emotions.

 Tip: The in-between moments…